Tag Archives: Christianity

 Application

 Here is the practical application: Strive daily to embody these qualities: saved, spirit-filled, sanctified, submissive, suffering with calm joy, and thankful, then God will direct your desires, and they will align with his will rather than your selfish inclinations.
 The remarkable realization is that those who live in Christ can do whatever they want because what they want will please God.
+But tread lightly – when contemplating a decision or course of action, it is wise to consider if it is illegal, immoral, idolatrous, biblical, and if it benefits others as well as yourself.

 Delight yourself in the Lord; And He will give you the desires of your heart.
 Psalm 37:4